 I don’t know if you are keen on walking but I am.
-I love the gentle rhythm of a measured plod and the slow passage through a landscape.
+I love the gentle rhythm of a measured plod and the slow passage through a natural landscape.
 I particularly delight in the all the things I can see or touch, and the smells: funny bumbling beetles, fluid sjongololos with over-countable, tickly legs like the ones we had in our garden when I was a child, damp earth, curious pebbles and jewel drops of water trapped in the hairs of long grasses.

 What thrills me most of all is finding familiar flowers in the wild.
 Most of us grow South African plants without even knowing that they are ours, especially when there’s been a commercial coup and other countries have taken over and hybridized our own local stuff.
 Take all the dazzling geraniums the Swiss cultivate in their window boxes – originally ours (and actually Pelargonium, not really geranium at all)!
 And Los Angeles’ official tree (the coral or Erythrina caffra) and flower (Strelitzia reginae) – both ours!
 And topping the list of most popular flowers for bridal bouquets – Zantedeschia (the Arum lily) and Freesia – home grown bulbs from the Western Cape!